ru-engineering/mycanvas/README.md

 introeng-participation.py:  Creates standardizes "easy" quizzes to test if students are present at the beginning of the intro to engineering course.

 mycanvas.py:  Library functions to support working with the CANVAS API more smoothly.

+TODO:
+  Notes on how to get the CANVAS API Key
+  Notes on installing canvasapi python module first